letsdiscodev/docs.letsdisco.dev/docs/get-started/set-up-your-static-site.md

 # Set up your Static Site

-In this docs you will learn the basics to get your existing static site being served by Disco.
+In this docs you will learn the basics to get your existing static site being served by disco.
 If you have static files ready to serve, you're at the right place.
 If you're looking for static site generators or running apps, have a look at their sections in the docs.

 ## Overview

-At this point, you already have installed the CLI on your computer, installed Disco on your server, and you have added your Disco Github app with the permissions to your repository on Github.
+At this point, you already have installed the CLI on your computer, installed disco on your server, and you have added your disco Github app with the permissions to your repository on Github.

 You already have static files to serve.
-You just need to tell Disco where to find them in your repository, by using a `disco.json` file.
+You just need to tell disco where to find them in your repository, by using a `disco.json` file.

-### The site before Disco
+### The site before disco

 Let's say you have a folder called `public` that contains an HTML file `index.html`.
 ```